 Outpatient programs are typically attended a few days each week in the form of group therapy sessions, typically with an option for individual sessions.

 For some, a combination of a residential and then stepping down to an outpatient program gives the patient the best odds for successful recovery.

 Eating disorders are extremely serious.
 While it may be tempting to write off ARFID as nothing more than picky eating, it can drastically affect your health or the health of your loved one.
 ARFID can lead to dramatic weight loss, nutritional deficiencies, social anxieties, and a decreased quality of life.

 Are you not sure if you or your children have ARFID?
-Take my free ARFID assessment:
+Take our free ARFID quiz

 Get ARFID Treatment